 I was born in Wiltshire, England.
 A child of the 1960s.
-My parents were recent migrants from Jamaica in the Caribbean, and had chosen to settle in the countryside in the West of England, they hoped they would make new roots in a place that reminiscent of the lush areas of Jamaica that they had recently left.
+My parents were British citizens who had recently migrated from Jamaica in the Caribbean, and had chosen to settle in the countryside in the West of England; they hoped they would make new roots in a place that reminiscent of the lush areas of Jamaica that they had recently left.
 As it happened, my birth wasn’t solitary; they both had to be reborn with fresh identities in a new and foreign land.
 We all grew up together.

 My reading and writing, from a very early age, was my salvation in a confusing world.
 My home life was a recreation of Jamaican behaviour and sensibilities, whilst my school life was as typically English as one could imagine.
 I was born learning to negotiate parallel identities to forge my way between my parents and the world.